 As an architect who decided to focus on smaller-scale designs, working as a Product Designer at BigRep has opened up new creative possibilities for me.
 When I started here large 3D prints seemed complex and time consuming to produce, but I discovered that the reality is very different.
 On our printers you can produce literally whatever you want, only your creativity is the limit and the day after you make a design, you have a prototype.
 The extra options the printers give me inspire me to move in new directions.

-Regarding my background, I’m originally from Italy, and during my formation process I had the chance to live in Spain, the UK, Turkey and the US before moving to Germany.
-I worked for two years in an architecture studio based in Istanbul and New York, where I was involved in projects on different scales – from urban planning to furniture design.
+Regarding my background, I’m originally from Italy, and during my formation process I had the chance to live in Spain, the UK, Turkey and before moving to Germany.
+I worked for two years in an architecture studio based in Istanbul, where I was involved in projects on different scales – from urban planning to furniture design.
 I discovered that what fascinates me most is designing items for individual use in specific situations, like for sleeping, eating or, in this case, sitting!

 How did you approach designing this stool for large-scale 3D printing?